 This medication can cause severe birth defects if used during pregnancy.
 Therefore, this medication is not recommended for use during pregnancy.
 Also, it is important to prevent pregnancy while taking this drug.
 Pregnancy tests should be done one week before you start treatment with tretinoin.
 When possible, do not start tretinoin treatment until you have a negative pregnancy test result.
 As soon as treatment begins, you must immediately start using two effective forms of birth control together (or completely avoid sexual intercourse).
 However, do not use "mini-pills" (progesterone birth control pills that do not contain estrogen) because they may not work as well while you are taking tretinoin.
 You must also have monthly pregnancy testing and birth control counseling from your doctor while taking this medication.
 Continue using birth control as directed until one month after tretinoin use has been stopped.

 USES: Tretinoin is used with other medications (e.g., chemotherapy) to treat a certain type of cancer of the white blood cells (APL-acute promyelocytic leukemia).
 APL is a disease of too many white blood cells that do not mature or function properly.
 This medication is used to lessen the signs and severity of this disease (induce remission).
 Further treatment after remission will be determined by your doctor.
 Tretinoin works by promoting the growth of normal, mature cells in the bone marrow and blood.
 This medication helps to reverse symptoms of APL such as infections, tiredness, and bleeding.
-Tretinoin belongs to a class of drugs known as retinoids, which is related to vitamin A.
+Tretinoin belongs to a class of drugs known as retinoids, which are related to vitamin A.

 HOW TO USE: Take this medication by mouth, usually twice a day or as directed by your doctor.
 It may be taken with food.